Streets of Rage 2

-Streets of Rage 2, known as Bare Knuckle II In Japan, is a side-scrolling beat 'em up video game published by Sega in 1992 for the Mega Drive/Genesis.
-A sequel to Streets of Rage (1991), the characters Axel Stone and Blaze Fielding return while the game also introduces two new characters: Max "Thunder" Hatchet, and Eddie "Skate" Hunter, the younger brother of Adam Hunter from the first game.
+Streets of Rage 2, known as Bare Knuckle II in Japan, is a 1992 beat 'em up video game developed and published by Sega for the Sega Genesis.
+The sequel to Streets of Rage (1991), the characters Axel Stone and Blaze Fielding return while the game also introduces two new characters: Max Thunder, and Eddie "Skate" Hunter, the younger brother of Adam Hunter from the first game.

 Streets of Rage 2 was developed by an ad hoc team of several companies: Sega, Ancient, Shout!
-Designworks, MNM Software and H.I.C.
+Design Works, MNM Software, and H.I.C.
 Ancient's Ayano Koshiro was the lead graphic designer and one of the game design planners, while her brother Yuzo Koshiro composed the music.
 The game was programmed by the same team as the original.

 Upon release, Streets of Rage 2 received critical acclaim and topped sales charts for months.
-The game is commonly regarded as the best entry in the series, the best beat 'em up game for the Sega Genesis, and is considered one of the greatest video games of all time.
+The game is commonly regarded as the best entry in the series, the best beat 'em up game for the Sega Genesis, one of the best beat 'em up and Sega Genesis games in general, and is considered one of the greatest video games of all time; its soundtrack too has also been considered one of the greatest of all time.
+Succeeded by Streets of Rage 3 (1994), Streets of Rage 2 has since been re-released on other platforms, and an expanded version named 3D Streets of Rage 2 (2015) was released for Nintendo 3DS.